Watchlog - Security enhancement for your Magento 2 website

-Thousands of Magento® websites are certainely concerned by this very large brute force attack which aim is clearly to force the access to Magento® backoffices.
+Thousands of Magento websites are certainly concerned by this very large brute force attack which aim is clearly to force access to Magento back offices.

-Once these credentials are identified, your Magento® website becomes an easy prey for hacking: exploitation of your database, diversion of your payments, hacking, unfair competition...
+Once these credentials are identified, your Magento website becomes easy prey for hacking: exploitation of your database, diversion of your payments, hacking, unfair competition...

-How to check if my website is subject to these attacks?
+Check if your website is subject to these attacks

 You can easily bypass these kinds of attacks!

 Several solutions exist to make your Magento 2 back office invisible to robots that try to log in:

 Modify the name of your Magento 2 back office